Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="send-intent"></a>
 ### Send Intent
-With this function you can send an [Intent](https://developer.android.com/guide/components/intents-filters).
-It takes an object as its only argument, where the object should have one or more of the following properties:
+With the `sendIntent` function you can send an [Intent](https://developer.android.com/guide/components/intents-filters), which allows you to interact with other Android apps on the same device.
+It takes an object as its only argument, where the object should have one or more of the properties listed in the table below.
+Which values to use depends on the target app, so please consult their documentation, source code or developers for more information.

 |Parameter|Description|Type / Values|
 |---|---|---|